 Acute complications of seizures include physical trauma and CNS tissue damage due to hyperthermia, cardiorespiratory deficits, or excitatory toxicity.
 Status epilepticus is a potentially life-threatening condition characterized by continuous seizure activity for more than 5 minutes that requires immediate management and stabilization.
-Acute seizures and status epilepticus in adults and children are most often treated with parenteral benzodiazepines first, followed by other parenteral antiepileptic drugs (e.g., fosphenytoin) if there is no resolution. , e.g., hypoglycemia, should also be managed concurrently.
+Acute seizures and status epilepticus in adults and children are most often initially treated with parenteral benzodiazepines, and then with the addition of other parenteral antiepileptic drugs (e.g., fosphenytoin) if there is no resolution. (e.g., hypoglycemia) should also be managed concurrently.
 The underlying cause is investigated based on a combination of clinical evaluation (e.g., , identifying ), laboratory studies, and neuroimaging.
 Electroencephalography (EEG) can provide additional evidence to support the diagnosis, although a normal EEG between seizures does not rule out epilepsy.
 Important antiepileptic drugs for the long-term include lamotrigine (first-line treatment in focal seizures), valproate (first-line treatment in generalized seizures), and ethosuximide (first-line treatment in absence seizures).
 Appropriate medical treatment allows the majority of patients to remain seizure‑free in the long term and prevents long-term complications such as psychiatric conditions (e.g., anxiety, depression, psychosis), sleep disorders, and sudden unexpected death in epilepsy (SUDEP); however, patients must be monitored for adverse effects of medications (e.g., bone disease).
+Epilepsy in certain groups (e.g., pregnant individuals, children) also may require specific considerations for management.

 - Seizure: an excessive and/or hypersynchronous activity of cortical neurons that results in transient neurological symptoms